Table of Contents

 The Pre-Photography Era

 Before the invention of photography, panoramic artworks dominated.
-Scottish artist Robert Barker popularized the term “panorama” in the late 18th century with his massive circular paintings, such as his depictions of Edinburgh.
+Scottish artist Robert Barker popularized the term “panorama” in the late 18th century with his massive circular paintings, including his celebrated depictions of Edinburgh.
+These weren’t simple wide views—they were immersive environments, towering canvases that wrapped the viewer in a continuous horizon.
+Visitors stood at the center of a rotunda and experienced the city as a seamless 360‑degree world, free from the edges and borders that defined traditional art.

 Panoramic Maps: Bird’s-Eye View Masterpieces